MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/overview.md

 ## Corporate Policy

-Healthy cloud governance strategy begins with sound corporate policy which mitigates real business risks.
+Adoption of any cloud platform introduces risk.
+The following model demonstrates a process for identifying and mitigating those risks regardless of the chosen technology.
+Healthy cloud governance strategy begins with sound corporate policy which mitigates tangible business risks.

 <ul  class="panelContent cardsD">
 <li style="display: flex; flex-direction: column;">